 Dinner: Pyra Bar

 Load up on more Polish carbs with a final meal at Pyra Bar, a restaurant featuring incredible potato dishes.
-With every dish dedicated to the tuberous, starchy vegetable (in the form of casserole, potato pancake or baked potato), it might sound bland – but we can assure you, it’s not!
+Every dish dedicated to the tuberous, starchy vegetable (in the form of casserole, potato pancake or baked potato).
+It may sound bland – but we can assure you, it’s not.
 Glorious, caloric amounts of cheese and meat are combined with potato in perfect platters of comfort food!

 Piwna Street Bars

-After three days of sightseeing in Gdansk, end your time at the popular Old Town bars on Piwna Street, which is a hot spot for Gdansk nightlife.
-You could even create your own pub tour in Gdansk, using our recommendations below.
+After three days of sightseeing in Gdansk, end your time at the popular Old Town bars on Piwna Street.
+You could even create your own pub tour in Gdansk!

-Use this link to our Gdansk City Map to find the sights recommended for Day 3.
+Use this Gdansk City Map to find the sights recommended for Day 3.

-Gdansk: What To Do – More Tips for your Trip
+More Things To Do for your Trip to Gdansk

 Above we outlined what to visit in Gdansk in 3 days.
-However, if you are still looking for ideas of things to do in Gdansk, we have a few more tips!
+However, if you are still looking for ideas, we have a few more tips!

 Gdansk Cruise